Skip to content

 5. An unauthorized individual is utilizing a user's User Login ID and password (a new password may be provided to the user if the user is not identified as providing the unauthorized individual with the User Login ID and password).

-6. The Security Officer or designated personnel will terminate users' access rights immediately upon notification, and will coordinate with the appropriate WayToHealth employees to terminate access to any non-production systems managed by those employees.
+6. The Security Officer or designated personnel will terminate users' access rights immediately upon notification, and will coordinate with the appropriate W2H employees to terminate access to any non-production systems managed by those employees.

 7. The Security Officer or designated personnel audits and may terminate access of users that have not logged into organization's information systems/applications for an extended period of time.

-7.11 Paper Records#
+7.11 Paper Records

-7.12 Password Management#
+7.12 Password Management

 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.